rglsk/Musicbox/README.md

 * somehow create queue of songs (probably it can be done parsing xml file with playlist or there is api to do that but I havent time for it (I'll check it later for curiosity)

-* thred as a worker, instead of this if I had more time I would use Celery
+* thread as a worker, instead of this if I had more time I would use Celery

 * instead of bash script as provisor in vagrant config there should be used Puppet